Estimates and monotonicity for a heat flow of isometric G2-structures: Introduction

 More specifically, given a co-closed $G_{2}$-structure, i.e. one where $\psi :=\ast \varphi $ is a closed $4$-form, the linearization at $\psi $ of the corresponding Hodge Laplacian is an indefinite operator.
 This is in contrast to the closed case, i.e. when $d\varphi =0$, where the linearization at $ \varphi $ of $\Delta _{\varphi }\ $is a semi-definite operator, which can then made strongly elliptic by the addition of a Lie derivative term to take into account diffeomorphism invariance.
 In the co-closed case, the term that causes $\Delta _{\psi }$ to be indefinite is $\pi _{7}\left( \Delta _{\psi }\psi \right) ,$ which is the component of $\Delta _{\psi }\psi $ in the $7$ -dimensional representation $\Lambda _{7}^{4}$ of $G_{2}.$ This term is however determined by $\func{div}T$ - the divergence of the torsion \cite {GrigorianCoflow,GrigorianFlowSurvey}.
 It should be noted that for closed $ G_{2}$-structures, $\func{div}T$ always vanishes \cite{bryant-2003}, so that is why this issue doesn't arise in that case.
 Therefore, the condition $ \func{div}T=0$ may be thought of as another \textquotedblleft gauge-fixing\textquotedblright\ condition to make $\Delta _{\psi }\psi $ elliptic.
 From the point of view of $G_{2}$-structure coflows, the condition $\func{div}T=0$ makes the original and modified coflows equal to leading order.
 Therefore, these considerations make it very important to understand this divergence-free torsion property and in particular, under which conditions do $G_{2}$-structures with $\func{div}T=0$ exist.

 Another motivation for looking at divergence-free torsion comes from the following observation.
 As noted above, $\func{div}T$ enters the $\Lambda _{7}^{4}$ part of $\Delta _{\psi }\psi $.
 However, it is known \cite {karigiannis-2005-57} that deformations of $\varphi $ along $\Lambda _{7}^{3},$ and equivalently of $\psi $ along $\Lambda _{7}^{4},$ keep the metric unchanged and simply deform the $G_{2}$-structure within a fixed metric class.
 Therefore, fixing $\func{div}T=0$ essentially corresponds to taking particular a representatives of the metric class.
 Indeed, in an investigation of isometric $G_{2}$-structures (that is, ones that are compatible with the same metric) in \cite{GrigorianOctobundle}, it was found that on a compact manifold, $G_{2}$-structures with $\func{div}T=0$ are precisely the critical points of the $L^{2}$-norm of the torsion when restricted to a fixed metric class.
-In \cite{GrigorianOctobundle} this functional was also reformulated as an energy functional $\mathcal{E}$ for unit octonion sections that parametrize isometric $G_{2}$-structures.
-This allowed to rewrite the condition $\func{div}T=0$ as a semilinear elliptic equation for octonion sections and similarly, the reverse gradient flow of $ \mathcal{E}$ then becomes a semilinear heat equation:
+In \cite{GrigorianOctobundle} this functional was also reformulated as an energy functional $\mathcal{E=} \int_{M}\left\vert DV\right\vert ^{2}\func{vol}$ for unit octonion sections that parametrize isometric $G_{2}$-structures, were $V$ is a unit octonion section and $D$ is the octonion covariant derivative defined with respect to some fixed background $G_{2}$-structure.
+This allowed to rewrite the condition $\func{div}T=0$ as a semilinear elliptic equation for octonion sections and similarly, the negative gradient flow of $\mathcal{E}$ then becomes a semilinear heat equation:

-where $V$ is a unit octonion section, $D$ is the octonion covariant derivative defined with respect to some fixed background $G_{2}$-structure, and $\Delta _{D}=-D^{\ast }D$, the corresponding Laplacian operator.